 The phenomenon of synesthesia

 Each letter and number for Bronnenkant has its special color.
-During the experiment, she described not just a fuzzy shadow, but a complete silhouette in a weak light.
+During the experiment, she described not just a fuzzy shadow, but a complete silhouette in the poor light.

 Other synesthetes who took part in the experiment spoke about similar feelings.
 They managed to see the movements of their hands in the dark more clearly, claiming to have distinguished all the fingers, not just vague outlines of hands.